laxdronum/QMX-Plus-Battery-and-Audio-Board/README.md

 ## Warning and Disclaimer

 **I am not responsible for any damage to your equipment, injury, or any other consequences resulting from the use or misuse of this project.
 Double-check all connections and follow safety guidelines.
 Build and use this project at your own risk.**

+**Please do not copy and rebrand my project.
+You are free to use it with my labels.**

 ## Required Components
 - **3x 18650 Li-ion Batteries:**